-- A. Each category in the IC is governed by its own class rules in regard to the basic content of the entry and entrant(s) as per each classification description only.
-All additional areas of the IC are governed by the general rules of the event. - B. You may enter up to four entries in any competition. \$15.00 fee per entry shall apply, or any IEPPV approved payment plan. - C. Prior to the start of any image competition, any entry deemed not to be in its most appropriate category by the IC Chair may be moved into its most appropriate category. - D. Entrant should be aware that the IC Committee may request the original file(s) and if applicable copyright information for images included within the entry prior to any year-end awards. - E. Entrant that qualifies in a particular standard category shall be awarded the title IEPPV Photographer of the Year for that category (except for the Workshop category) - F. Scores of all merited images are tabulated for year-end Photographer of the Year totals (except for the Workshop category). - G. Except for the Workshop category, images created in or adjacent to settings in a workshop or contain image components that were created in or adjacent to settings in a workshop are ineligible for entry in the standard competition categories with the exception as used as a minor element in the Digital Artistry category.
+A. Each category in the IC is governed by its own class rules in regard to the basic content of the entry and entrant(s) as per each classification description only.
+All additional areas of the IC are governed by the general rules of the event.

+B. You may enter up to four entries in any competition.

+C. Prior to the start of any image competition, any entry deemed not to be in its most appropriate category by the IC Chair may be moved into its most appropriate category or disqualified.

+D. Entrant should be aware that the IC Committee may request the original file(s) and if applicable copyright information for images included within the entry prior to any year-end awards.

+E. Entrant that qualifies in a particular standard category shall be awarded the title IEPPV Photographer of the Year for that category (except for the Workshop category).

+F. Scores of all merited images are tabulated for year-end Photographer of the Year totals (except for the Workshop category).

+G. Except for the Workshop category, images created in or adjacent to settings in a workshop or contain image components that were created in or adjacent to settings in a workshop are ineligible for entry in the standard competition categories with the exception as used as a minor element in the Photographic Artist category.
+A workshop is defined as an event that includes instruction.
 Meet-ups do not fall under this restriction.
 Meet-ups are defined as any event, sponsored by IEPPV or not, which involves a group of photographers meeting to photograph an event or location, and there is no instructor nor IEPPV provided photographic related resources.